 After careful consideration, and in agreement with Worcestershire County Council, Worcestershire Parkway will now open early in the New Year.
 We will confirm the specific date as soon as we can.

-If you still wish to travel, tickets booked to/from Worcestershire Parkway will also be accepted at Pershore, Worcester Shrub Hill, Worcester Foregate Street, Malvern Link and Great Malvern.
+Tickets booked to/from Worcestershire Parkway will also be accepted at Pershore, Worcester Shrub Hill, Worcester Foregate Street, Malvern Link and Great Malvern.
 West Midlands Railway will carry GWR customers from these stations to connect.

 A new station is coming soon…